RileyXX/PlexPreferNonForcedSubs/README.md

 ![PlexPreferNonForcedSubs.py Script in Action](https://i.imgur.com/2l6DuU6.png)

 ## Donations, Sponsorships and Custom Projects:
 Like my scripts?
-Consider donating!
-Become a sponsor and support my projects!
+Become a [sponsor](https://github.com/sponsors/RileyXX) and support my projects!
 See below for other donation options.
 Need help with a project?
 Open an issue and I will try my best to help!
 For other inquiries and custom projects contact me on [Twitter](https://twitter.com/RileyxBell).

 #### More donation options:
 - Cashapp: `$rileyxx`